gnout/XFTechniques/README.md

 The example shows how to make an `ObservableCollection` thread safe.
 The code is taken for the article [Making ObservableCollection Thread-Safe in Xamarin.Forms](https://codetraveler.io/2019/09/11/using-observablecollection-in-a-multi-threaded-xamarin-forms-application/)

+### Set 01 (CollectionViews) - Example 07 (Sticky Header)

+Sticky header for a `CollectionView`.
+Some calculations are needed for this to work.
+The `TopMargin` of the `CollectionView` needs to be equal with the `StickyHeader` content.
+This example is based on the [article](https://luismts.com/stickyheader-xamarin-forms/) and the following [repository](https://github.com/luismts/CollectionViewInScrollView)

 ### Set 06 (Effects) - Example 01 (Auto Scale Font)

 The code is taken for the article [Forms Effect to automatically scale FontSize on Label](https://msicc.net/xfeffects-forms-effect-to-automatically-scale-fontsize-on-label/)